quiltingcode/disneysidekicks/README.md

 ## Site Structure

-The Disney Sidekicks quiz has been craeted within a single HTML page.
+The Disney Sidekicks quiz has been created within a single HTML page.
 The homepage is the initial default loading page with two buttons available to the user.
 'Start' or 'Rules'.
 The 'Rules' button shows the rules on screen, and the 'Start' button starts the quiz.
-You can move through each page of the quiz via a 'Next' button and then once the quiz has finished, the user is taken to a Summary page where they are told their score, and given two more button options; 'Home', which takes them back to the homepage, or 'Play' Again which takes them back to the start of a new quiz.
+You can move through each page of the quiz via a 'Next' button and then once the quiz has finished, the user is taken to a Summary page where they are told their score, and given two more button options; 'Home', which takes them back to the homepage, or 'Play Again' which takes them back to the start of a new quiz.

 [Back to top](<#contents>)